JustinTimperio/gpq/README.md

 </p>

 <h4 align="center">
-	GPQ is an extremely fast and flexible priority queue, capable of a few million transactions a second when run in RAM and hundreds of thousands of transactions a second when synced to disk.
+	GPQ is an extremely fast and flexible priority queue, capable of millions transactions a second.
 GPQ supports a complex "Double Priority Queue" which allows for priorities to be distributed across N buckets, with each bucket holding a second priority queue which allows for internal escalation and timeouts of items based on parameters the user can specify during submission combined with how frequently you ask GPQ to prioritize the queue.
 </h4>